CatShape/ioBroker.ecoflow_catshape/README.md

 It is recommended to check this box, because the data does not change anyway while the device is offline.

 The device data delivered by the EcoFlow API, comes as one JSON-string containing all data (key-value pairs).
 It is called "quota".
-You can select to have this quota saved to the state "quota" every time the data is delivered.
+<br/>You can select to have this quota saved to the state "quota" every time the data is delivered.
-If you do not check this box, you can still force the adapter to fill this quota-state, by clearing the value of this state (set the value to empty-string).
+<br/>If you do not check this box, you can still force the adapter to fill this quota-state, by clearing the value of this state (set the value to empty-string).
-The adapter checks whether this state is empty and if yes, it will be filled.
+<br/>The adapter always checks whether this state is empty, and if so, it will be filled.
+<br/>The idea behind this state is purely informative.
+It gives you the possibility to check out the complete data-set delivered by the API.

 ## How the adapter works